Are you planning to enjoy a refreshing dive in your

 Once they come out, they will actually head the reverse direction, thus keeping them away from your pool.

-In this way, you can keep the worms out without killing them.
+In this way, you can keep the worms out of the pool without killing them.
 Be cautious; however, during heavy rains, this crushed limestone may get washed into your pool water affecting your pool chemistry.

 If you do prefer this method, make sure to get your water tested regularly so as it remains well-balanced.